-Note: The first ever Symphony Tour of Downtown Homes was held on May 22-23, 2021.
+UPDATE 2022: The Charleston Symphony Orchestra League’s Tour of Homes (held May 22-23, 2021) has received the Gold Award of Excellence from the League of American Orchestras.
+The Gold Award of Excellence recognizes best-in-class programs or initiatives that have made a significant impact on their orchestras.
 Close to 900 participants were able to view six historic Charleston homes.
 COVID precautions did not dampen the enthusiasm of those who participated.
 Musical accompaniment was provided by student musicians, ending with a violin concert by Concertmaster Yuriy Bekker and Micah Gangwer.
 Funds raised for the Charleston Symphony Orchestra and the CSOL scholarship program totaled over $50,000.

 May 22, 2021